Wednesday, June 29, 2011

 Permanent Storage

-Whenever a Government cannot solve a problem by simply making a decision, they call in the experts.
-These wise women and men then sit together and eventually come up with one or a bunch of proposals that the government either will choose from or simply ignores.
+Whenever a government cannot solve a problem by making a decision, it calls in experts.
+These wise women and men then sit together and eventually come up with one or a bunch of proposals that the government either will choose from or simply ignore.

 Strangely enough, a shortage in kilowatts may happen not so much in winter but in summer.
 When all the rivers are low on water, the nuclear reactors in France must work on reduced power and are not willing to export electricity.

 The Ethics Commission also dealt with permanently disposing of radioactive waste, demanding that the problem be solved.
 What a lucid statement!
-No wonder the Federal Office of Radioprotection responsible for the permanent disposal commented immediately.
+No wonder the Federal Office of Radioprotection, responsible for permanent disposal, commented immediately.
 No phrase-mongering this time when they state: The unsolved global problem of the permanent disposal of radioactive waste must be solved.
-However, they are somehow ducking the national issue heaving the radioactive waste to the world level.
+However, they are somehow ducking the national issue, heaving the radioactive waste to the world level.

 What follows are just matters of course and déjà vus: German waste remains in Germany.
 All technical options for storage should be discussed, i.e., we will continue talking in the coming years.
 The safety of storage has the highest priority.
 With the possibility of storage in abandoned salt mines significantly compromised, the Federal Office recommends a comparative search for other sites: Permanent storage can only be solved with public participation in a way where the outcome is not known in advance (to say it short in German: ist ergebnisoffen).